 Sometimes you see these two coming together into a glorious union, such as Princes “Purple Rain” which is the Title of an Album, the name of a movie, and the title track from that movie.
 This movie falls under a rare sort of film known as the “American Rock Drama”, and is the perfect example of a title track.

-So on Title Track Day, get out your movies, your old albums, and build a soundtrack for your day entirely from title tracks!
+So on National Title Track Day, get out your movies, your old albums, and build a soundtrack for your day entirely from title tracks!
 If you’re feeling particularly brave, dress up as your favorite character from a film with an awesome title track and watch it with a group of friends.
 Or if you’d rather get out on the town, go down to a local Karaoke bar and belt out some of your favorite tunes!
-Whatever you do, don’t let Title Track Day go by without enjoying some of the best music of the ages!
+Whatever you do, don’t let National Title Track Day go by without enjoying some of the best music of the ages!